102 5 F To C

 • Thermodynamics: This branch of physics deals with the relationships between heat, work, and energy.
 It's crucial in understanding how engines work, how refrigerators cool, and many other aspects of our technological world.

 • Thermal Expansion: Most materials expand when heated and contract when cooled.
-Understanding this is critical in engineering to account for changes in dimensions caused by temperature variations.
+Understanding this is critical in engineering to account for changes in dimensions caused by temperature variations Which is the point..

-• Phase Transitions: Temperature plays a key role in phase transitions, such as melting, boiling, and freezing.
+• Phase Transitions: Temperature matters a lot in phase transitions, such as melting, boiling, and freezing.
 Knowing the temperature at which these transitions occur is critical in many industrial processes.

 Frequently Asked Questions (FAQ)